New Versions of Gradient Temporal Difference Learning: Convergence of GTD2

 \section{Convergence of GTD2}

 In this section, we will provide an alternative approach to the convergence of GTD2 based on the recent results in~\cite{qu2018exponential} in combination with the constrained optimization perspective of GTD2 in the previous section.
-Before proceeding, some results of~\cite{qu2018exponential} are briefly summarized. \begin{lemma}[Thm.~1, \cite{qu2018exponential}] Consider the equality constrained optimization in~\cref{problem:0}, and suppose that $f$ is twice differentiable, $\mu$-strongly convex, and $l$-smooth, i..e, for all $x,y \in {\mathbb R}^n$
+Before proceeding, some results of~\cite{qu2018exponential} are briefly summarized. \begin{lemma}[Thm.~1, \cite{qu2018exponential}] Consider the equality constrained optimization in~\cref{problem:0}, and suppose that $f$ is twice differentiable, $\mu$-strongly convex, and $l$-smooth, i..e, for all $x,y \in {\mathbb R}^n$, $\mu \left\| {x - y} \right\|_2^2 \le (\nabla f(x) - \nabla f(y))^T (x-y) \le l\left\| {x - y} \right\|_2^2$.
 Moreover, suppose that $A$ is full row rank.
 Consider the corresponding Lagrangian function~\eqref{eq:0}.
 Then, the corresponding saddle-point $(\theta^*,\lambda^*)$ is unique, and the corresponding continuous-time PDGD,

 exponentially converges to $(\theta^*,\lambda^*)$. \end{lemma}